tmabgdata/Data-Science/NLP_LM's_Regex/README.md

 ### Running the Analysis

-To start the analysis, simply run the provided Jupyter Notebook:
+To start the analysis and execute the language detection model, run the Jupyter Notebook:

 ```bash
 jupyter notebook language_detection.ipynb